AiJared/DSA_in_python/README.md

 ii. <b>A Doubly Linked List</b> - Where each node stores a reference to both the node before and after.

 Nodes are the building blocks for a list.
 The concept behind nodes is demonstrated in Python in the file 'linked_list.py", please check it out to learn more about it practically.

+### Operations carried out on a linked list
+As at this moment we can create an empty linked list but that's it.
+Next let's define a method to add data to our list.